Emil Dale Academy is both a funded and private fee paying college.

 Private sector hours are the additional studio based hours that Emil Dale Academy offers you throughout your two year course.
-Private sector hours make up 15-20 hours per week of our three year course.
+Private sector hours make up 10-17 hours per week of our two year course.
 This enables us to provide you with additional contact hours in private 1:1 weekly technique lessons, ensemble singing, guest masterclass, ballet, jazz, tap, commercial, contemporary, acting, hot yoga, personal training, cardio, acting through song, and performance class.

+These vocational hours and the fee charged are not associated with the Knights Templar School.
 In order to complete your BTEC, it is not compulsory for any student to undertake the private sector hours.

-Everybody should have the right to train at Emil Dale Academy regardless of their financial background.
-Emil Dale Academy does not discriminate on the basis of an individual’s race, colour, national or ethnic origin, religion, age, sex, gender, sexual orientation, gender identity, marital status or disability.
+Everybody should have the right to train at Emil Dale Academy and we do not discriminate on the basis of an individual’s race, colour, national or ethnic origin, religion, age, sex, gender, sexual orientation, gender identity, marital status or disability.

 Aside from tuition fees, there are other elements that students will need to budget for including accommodation, bills, food (if they are moving away from home) transport, books, photocopying and printing.

 Additional income is often sourced by students through part-time jobs, which the Emil Dale Academy recommends.
 We strongly advise against loans due to extortionate interest rates and potential implications they can cause.